Kevin-CodeCrew/coding_concepts_sprint_2/Introduction_to_HTML.md

 #### Declarations
 In the development world, **declarations** are extra information that is provided so that processing entities can better predict the type of data they are dealing with.
 This includes programs like web browsers.

-Every HTML document should start with a declaration that specifies which version of HTML it conforms to as well as any additional [metadata](https://en.wikipedia.org/wiki/Metadata) that assists in processing of the document.
+HTML documents generally start with a declaration that specifies which version of HTML it conforms to as well as any additional [metadata](https://en.wikipedia.org/wiki/Metadata) that assists in processing of the document.
 While technically they are not required, it is a best practice to use them.

 As of HTML5 you can get by with a simple declaration if your HTMl is up to spec.